oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 components of the system and the edges represents relationships, dependencies, and other interactions between these components.

-The use of graphs enables "declarative" orchestration, where system designers can simply create descriptions ("models") of their systems, and delegate to the orchestrator the task of translating these descriptions into the commands to realize the systems being described.
+The use of graphs enables *declarative*" orchestration, where system designers can simply create descriptions ("models") of their systems, and delegate to the orchestrator the task of translating these descriptions into the commands to realize the systems being described.
 The use of graphs enables this as follows:

-- Relationships in a TOSCA graph encode dependencies that allows an orchestrator to automatically determine the *sequencing* between managment operations on different components in the system, thereby avoiding the need for human-defined workflows.
+- Relationships in a TOSCA graph encode dependencies that allow an orchestrator to automatically determine the *sequencing* between the managment operations on invoked on various components in the system, thereby avoiding the need for human-defined workflows.

-- Relationships in a TOSCA graph allow an orchestrator to automatically determine which systems components may be affected by a component failure or by a change to an external resource.
-The orchestrator can then determine corrective actions that restore the system has a whole to its nominal state, rather than just fixing an individual component.
+- Relationships in a TOSCA graph allow an orchestrator to automatically determine which system components may be affected by a component failure or by a change to an external resource.
+The orchestrator can then determine corrective actions that restore the system has a whole to its nominal state, rather than just fixing individual components.

-Declarative management is often also referred to as desired state or intent-based orchestration.
+Declarative management is often also referred to as *desired state* or *intent-based* orchestration.

 ### TOSCA Promotes Reuse and Modularity

 TOSCA models are based on *service templates* that are created by service designers.
-Service templates consist of node templates and relationships that have associated node types and relationshp types.
+Service templates consist of node templates and relationship templates that have associated node types and relationshp types.
 Types in TOSCA represent reusable components that are the building blocks from which services can be constructed, therey promoting modularity and reuse.